Rushikesh791/Bank-s-Customer-Churn-Prediction-CNN/README.md

-# Classification Project with Machine Learning
+# End-to-End NLP Projects

-Welcome to my Classification project repository!
+Welcome to the "End-to-End NLP Projects" repository!
-In this project, I have implemented various Classification techniques to predict a target variable based on a set of input features.
+Here, you'll find a collection of practical Natural Language Processing (NLP) projects aimed at understanding and leveraging text data.